 To be standing in the shadow of Mount Everest is exciting.
 I normally work in an office.
-I work with teams that make maps.
+I work with all the teams that make maps at National Geographic.
 I also help collect data by taking “field trips,” like this expedition.

-Here, my role was to map the area around Everest Base Camp.
-I also mapped the Khumbu glacier.
-It is the highest glacier on Earth.
+For this expedition, my role was to map the area around Everest Base Camp.
+I also mapped the Khumbu Glacier, the highest glacier on Earth.

-The team collected data using many tools.
+We collected data using many tools.
 On the ground, we used a technology called LIDAR.
 It uses a beam of light to measure the shape of the land.
 From the air, we flew in helicopters to photograph areas we wanted to map.

 The team practiced taking an ice core.

 Our team took ice cores at several locations, too.
 What’s an ice cores and why do we need it?
-An ice core is a long piece of ice.
-It is a cross section of the glacier.
-We can study the layers of ice.
-We find out what the climate was like in the past.
-Snow samples tell us how much pollution is in the snow.
+An ice core is a long piece of ice that is a cross section of the glacier.
+We use a big drill to pull it out.

-We can measure the weather, too.
-Our team set up automatic weather stations, or AWS.
+To measure the changing climate, our team set up automatic weather stations, or AWS.
 We set up five stations.
-Each will measure temperature, precipitation, pressure, and more.
+Each will measure temperature, precipitation, pressure, and solar radiation.
 Each will send data via satellites to a computer.
 That way, we can monitor the weather.

 The team set up a weather station.